-Hand embroiderers who work on art quilts are constantly inventing stitchery to accommodate the images they are embellishing.
+Hand embroiderers working on art quilts are constantly inventing stitchery to accommodate the images they are embellishing.
 Need window panes?
-Tree bark?
+Tree branches?
 Grass?
 The Straight Stitch covers these needs and acts as a stroke mark to help define the shapes.
-Here you can see the stitch as branches on the tree, window panes, and roof tiles.
+Here you can see the Straight Stitch as branches on the trees, window panes, grass, and as a striped pattern on the yellow ground curves.

-Here’s how I make the Straight Stitch: with the thread on top of the quilt, point the needle in the right direction and stick it down drawing the thread along with it.
 Straight Stitches can be in any direction and evenly spaced (or not).
+They can define a shape, texture a shape, or add a decorative element to the fabric.
 Just don’t make them too long or the thread may bag and snag.

 Nothing worse than bagging and snagging.